Mike11199/unreal-project-slash/README.md

 <br />

-* Added Voroni uniform fracturing to an existing mesh ( a clay pot ) so it can break on hit with a weapon.
-There are multiple levels of breakage/layers of voroni sites.
+* Added Voronoi uniform fracturing to an existing mesh ( a clay pot ) so it can break on hit with a weapon.
+There are multiple levels of breakage/layers or Voronoi sites, so a mesh could break progressively at different levels of damage.

   <br />